bcohenboulakia/nbworkshop/README.md

 ## Presentation

-_nbworkshop_ is a specialized tool for preparing and distributing Python exercise Notebooks with hidden solutions or instructor-only comments:
+_nbworkshop_ is a tool for preparing and distributing Python exercise Notebooks with hidden solutions or instructor-only comments:
 ![Simple nbworkshop example](https://github.com/user-attachments/assets/be557bda-6294-432e-8739-4d19538a341e)

-Unlike more comprehensive systems such as _nbgrader_, _nbworkshop_ allows you to precisely mark and remove specific parts of any cell, whether code or markdown, to automatically generate student versions containing only the intended content.
-This process requires no rigid file structure or complex workflow and keeps instructor and student versions synchronized, eliminating the risk of manual errors.
+_nbworkshop_ deliberately does not include automated validation, grading, or advanced distribution features, offering a much simpler configuration than more comprehensive systems like nbgrader, with no rigid workflow or complicated directory structure: you only need to mark the parts to hide (in code or markdown cells) and generate student versions.
+This keeps tutor and students content perfectly synchronized, eliminating the risk of manual errors.

 A GitHub Actions workflow automates generation and versioning: every time a notebook is updated on the main branch, synchronized student versions and optional ZIP archives are created and stored in a dedicated branch, ensuring a clear separation between instructor and student materials.

 **Key features:**
-- **Solution and instructions hiding**: Add special markers in code or markdown cells for lines or blocks to be hidden in the student version, instructor notes are also removed during conversion.
+- **Solution and instructions hiding**: Add special markers in code or markdown cells for lines or blocks to be hidden in the student version.
+Instructor notes are also removed during conversion.
 - **Automatic batch processing**: Process multiple notebooks at once, generating student versions and, if enabled, ZIP files with all relevant attachments.
 - **Integrated automation**: A pre-configured GitHub Actions workflow regenerates student versions and archives whenever notebooks are updated on the main branch; it is also possible to [trigger the workflow manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow), and all generated material is stored in a separate branch.
 - **Extensibility and CI/CD compatibility**: Customize the workflow with your own pre or post-processing commands (for example, to send files to an LMS), or integrate the conversion script into alternative CI/CD pipelines like GitLab CI/CD, Bitbucket Pipelines, or other custom workflows.